jolucama/OpenWeatherMapAPIConsumer/README.md

 # OpenWeatherMapAPIConsumer

-Get current weather and 3-hourly forecast 5 days for your city.
+Open Weather Map API Consumer fully <a href="https://github.com/jolucama/OpenWeatherMapAPIConsumer/tree/master/Example/Tests">Unit Tested</a>, being able to get current weather and 3-hourly forecast 5 days for your city.
 Helpful stats, temperature, clouds, pressure, wind around your location...
 This API is a consumer of <a href="https://openweathermap.org/">Open Weather Map</a> and the description of the api may be found <a href="https://openweathermap.org/api">here</a>

 Note: In the consumer has been implemented just the free version of the API.
 In order to start using it, please register and get the API Key <a href="https://openweathermap.org/price">Sign up</a>